xinwenfu/VChat_DEP/README.md

 	https://github.com/DaintyJet/VChat-DEP/assets/60448620/087314aa-039f-4515-a7a0-0567f5bcd7f4

+    1. Use the command `!mona jmp -r esp -cp nonull -o` in the Immunity Debugger's GUI command line to find a `jmp esp` instruction.

+	The address of a `jmp esp` instruction will be used to overwrite the return address of the victim function so that when the victim function returns, `jmp esp` gets running.
+When `jmp esp` runs, it jumps to the location referred to by the `ESP` register (stack top), where the shellcode will be put.
+	- The `-r esp` flag tells *mona.py* to search for the `jmp esp` instruction.
+	- The `-cp nonull` flag tells *mona.py* to ignore null values.
+	- The `-o` flag tells *mona.py* to ignore OS modules.
+	- We can select any output from this.

-   1. Click on the black button highlighted below, and enter the address we decided in the previous step.
+   2. Click on the black button highlighted below, and enter the address we decided in the previous step.

       <img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (Right-click).
+   3. Set a breakpoint at the desired address (Right-click).

       <img src="Images/I17.png" width=600>

-   3. Run the [exploit1.py](./SourceCode/exploit1.py) program till an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the screen that says `Breakpoint at ...`.
+   4. Run the [exploit1.py](./SourceCode/exploit1.py) program till an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the screen that says `Breakpoint at ...`.

       <img src="Images/I18.png" width=600>